HL7/davinci-ecdx/input/pagecontent/specification.md

 - Easy ability to say 'yes' or 'no', including providing a reason for refusal.
 - Provides the ability to represent the reason (*Purpose of Use*) in the `Task.reasonCode` element using either codes or free text.
 - Allows linking the request to its associated outputs without creating a new resource
-- Can be polled or subscribed to to retrieve the results
+- Can use polling or subscriptions to retrieve the results
 - Allows conveying the 'status' of a request in progress
-   - Monitoring for status doesn't require a change in workflow from monitoring for final results - i.e. there's no increase in complexity for the receiver whether status updates occur or not
+   - Monitoring for status does not require a change in workflow from monitoring for final results - i.e. there is no increase in complexity for the receiver whether status updates occur or not
-   - Note automated processes typically won't have status updates.
+   - Note that fully automated processes typically will not have status updates.

 #### Sequence Diagram